cs-4241-2023/shortstack/README.md

 This project shows:

 ## Cars
-The project is a basic page form for inputting and modifyingcar data.
-It uses a flex grid to organize parts of the page.
+The project is a basic page form for inputting and modifying car data.
+It uses a flex grid to organize the form part of the page.
 The user can modify and delete any car data they enter.

 ## Technical Achievements
 - **Single Page App Always Showing Server-Data**: This one page form starts out empty but everytime data is entered it will always appear as a new row on the table on the screen.
 From there each row on the screen can also be